EmilyCSh/Emily/content/articles/sud_00/index.md

 $ ls -la /usr/bin/su
 -rwsr-xr-x 1 root root 51320 Jul  4 10:24 /usr/bin/su
 ```

+This article explores how the setuid flag works, delves into concepts like RUID, EUID, and SUID, and highlights why
+setuid can pose challenges in security and system management.

 # Understanding user permission in Linux: RUID, EUID, and SUID
 In Linux, processes are associated with three types of user IDs that control how the system manages permissions for